vios-s/tsaftarislab.github.io/_team/danilo.md

 permalink: /team/bueno
 ---

-Danilo Bueno is a Software Engineer at the University of Edinburgh, working with Professor Sotirios Tsaftaris within the CHAI group.
-He is responsible for designing and maintaining the data infrastructure that supports the group’s research activities on the Edinburgh International Data Facility (EIDF).
+Danilo Bueno is a Software Engineer at the University of Edinburgh, working with Prof. Sotirios Tsaftaris within the CHAI group.
+He designs and maintains the data infrastructure supporting the group’s research on the Edinburgh International Data Facility (EIDF), and develops tools that facilitate collaboration across projects.

-In addition to infrastructure development, he designs and builds tools and systems that enable efficient data analysis and collaboration across research projects.

-Previously, Danilo contributed to the PhenomUK project, where he defined and implemented a software and hardware solution for storing and sharing plant phenotyping data.
+Previously, he contributed to the PhenomUK project, implementing software and hardware solutions for storing and sharing plant phenotyping data.

 Danilo holds a Bachelor’s degree in Computer Science from São Paulo State University, Brazil, and has experience in web applications, APIs, databases, and cloud computing.